thomasmcquillan/the-bakers-crumbs/README.md

 # UX
 ## User Stories

 This site is targeted at experienced bakers and beginner bakers alike.
 It is a place people can come for inspiration, browsing through the featured recipes.
 Equally, it is intended as a place for bakers to share their favourite recipes with fellow users.
-It also seeks to accommodate users who follow special diets, such as vegans, vegetarians or allergy sufferers.

 ## First-Time User Stories
 ### *As a First-time User I would like to..*

 - Arrive at a website that has a clear, unambiguous purpose.